 It has been shown [16] that the distribution of soil pressures on retaining structures is influenced by the deformations and displacements that the retaining structure will undergo after the load is applied and by the restraints on the deformation of the retained soil mass.
 Thus the pressure distribution against a rigid retaining wall tends to be triangular when the top of the wall is allowed to rotate away from the retained soil and parabolic if the bottom rotates out.
-The magnitude of the pressures corresponds to the active pressure if the retained soil mass is allowed to expand out sufficiently, the passive pressure if the prevailing in-situ pressure if no movement is allowed to occur.
+The magnitude of the pressures corresponds to the active pressure if the retained soil mass is allowed to expand out sufficiently, the passive pressure if the wall is pushed toward the soil mass to the verge of failure and the prevailing in-situ pressure if no movement is allowed to occur.
 Thus the pressure diagrams shown in figure 3.1 are not independent of the displacements that occurred in the soil mass during excavation and the magnitude of the preloading forces on the struts.